Beautiful Grand Place in Brussels

 Although the humor is more for adults, I loved the Boerke comic strip as each one I saw made me laugh.

-Comics are a very important part of Belgian culture and it shows in their celebration of comics all over Brussels.
+Comics are a very important part of Belgian culture, and it shows in their celebration of comics all over Brussels.

 Hours: Open daily from 10 am to 6 pm.

-The Bourse is the stock exchange in Brussels that was housed in a magnificent building and fabulous to see especially at night!
-It was built in 1873 and has a grand façade with columns, ornate sculptures and oozes power.
+The Bourse is where the stock exchange in Brussels was previously housed in a magnificent building and fabulous to see, especially at night!

 View of the Bourse building during the day